-This is a well-rounded career program designed to prepare students for the travel and tourism industry, including: travel agencies, cruise lines, transportation companies, resorts and hotels, tourism companies, and corporate travel departments.
+This well-rounded career program is designed to prepare students for the travel and tourism industry, including: travel agencies, cruise lines, transportation companies, resorts and hotels, tourism companies, and corporate travel departments.
 The certificate program consists of 14 internet based courses.
 Students may enroll in individual courses to increase their skills and knowledge in areas of specific interest.
 EACH COURSE IS 8 WEEKS LONG AND IS OFFERED TWICE IN A SEMESTER.
 PAY CLOSE ATTENTION WHEN REGISTERING!
 THE TRAVEL COURSES ARE NOT ELIGIBLE FOR FINANCIAL AID.

 |TRVL 1010 Intro to Hospitality & Travel||2 Cr.||TRVL 1050 Travel Sales & Tickets||2 Cr.|